 Recently, Ms. Savella made her debut as Dolly in the North American premiere of Anna Karenina.
 She has also danced such roles as the Snow Queen in The Nutcracker, Princess Florine in The Sleeping Beauty, Bronislava in Nijinsky, Autumn in The Four Seasons, The Wench and Italian and Spanish Princesses in Swan Lake, L’Allumeuse in Le Petit Prince and the female leads in The Man in Black and Paz de la Jolla.
-Ms. Savella has also danced roles in Romeo and Juliet, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Winter’s Tale, Don Quixote, An Italian Straw Hat, Manon, A Streetcar Named Desire, Frame by Frame, Hamlet, Pinocchio, Symphony in C, The Four Temperaments, Allegro Brillante, Russian Seasons, The Second Detail, Chroma, Emergence, Piano Concerto #1, The Dreamers Ever Leave You and Self and Soul.
+Ms. Savella’s repertoire also includes roles in Romeo and Juliet, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Winter’s Tale, The Merry Widow, Don Quixote, An Italian Straw Hat, Manon, Frame by Frame, Pinocchio, A Streetcar Named Desire, Hamlet, Symphony in C, The Dream, Paquita, The Four Temperaments, Allegro Brillante, Russian Seasons, The Second Detail, Approximate Sonata 2016, Chroma, Emergence, Piano Concerto #1, Being and Nothingness, The Dreamers Ever Leave You and Self and Soul.

-Ms. Savella received the Rolex Dancers First Award in 2015 for her performance in Chroma and Bronislava in Nijinsky, the David Tory Award in 2014 and the National Ballet’s Patron Award of Merit in 2006 and 2007.
+Ms. Savella received the Rolex Dancers First Award in 2015, the David Tory Award in 2014 and the National Ballet’s Patron Award of Merit in 2007 and 2006.
 She was also the recipient of a British Columbia Arts Council Scholarship and the Vancouver Foundation Scholarship.